Seyloria/hide.me-server-select/README.md

 ```

-The changing the vpn connection via the hide.me CLI client need sudo privileges.
+Changing the VPN connection via the hide.me CLI client requires sudo privileges.
-In order do make this script work the CLI client or this script needs to be added to the sudoers file.
+To make this script work, either the CLI client or the script itself needs to be added to the sudoers file.
-Type sudo visudo and at the following line somewhere near the end of the file.
+Type 'sudo visudo' and add the following line somewhere near the end of the file:
 ```
 sudo visudo
 ```